raspberrypilearning/sleep-tracker/en/step_2.md

 Repeat this process to see how the LEDs will turn on only when there is movement away from the resting position.

+--- /task ---

 ### Letting the micro:bit come to rest

+We should give the micro:bit some time to come to rest before setting the new <code style="background-color: #DC143C">restingPosition</code> to the variable.

+--- task ---

 Change the value in <code style="background-color: #1E90FF">pause</code> from `100` to `5 seconds`.

-This gives enough time for the micro:bit to come to rest before storing the new <code style="background-color: #DC143C">restingPosition</code> to the variable.

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_Aqgc2mHrw529" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

+--- /task ---

 Next you are going to use the `A+B` button press event to reset your sleep tracker!